RedSunAtNight/muon_timer/README.md

 ## Installation

-Currently, the driver has only been tried on the BeagleBone Black running a 3.8 kernel.
-Attempts to compile on 4.15 fail, as the interface to kfifo seems to be slightly different; have not investigated this issue.
+Currently, the driver has been tried on the BeagleBone Black running a 3.8 kernel, and the Raspberry Pi on a 4.4 kernel.

-Currently, installation is manual and error prone:
+To install on either of these systems, run `install.sh`.

+If you would rather install muon_timer manually, for instance on a different system or with debug logging switched on, follow these
+steps:

 1. Create a group muons and add users that need this device to that group